developery-nl/shareWithCommons/README.txt

-Install
+Install as Android app
 --------

+1. Note that your mobile phone setting must allow non-market applications.

-After installing the android apk, close the app.
-A new 'share' option "Wikimedia Commons" is then available within the menu options when viewing a stored image on the mobile.
-From here, the app is started automatically when selected.
-Do not start the app from another location.
+2. After installing the android .apk, a new 'share via' option "Wikimedia Commons" is available within the menu options when viewing a stored image on the mobile.

 How to use
 ----------

+3. Go to the gallery and select a picture or make a picture.
+Choose the 'Share via' menu.
+Select Wikimedia Commons.
+From here, the app is started automatically.
+Do not start the app from another location.

-Chose a locally stored image on the SD card or memory picture (from the gallery), or just view the latest picture you made.
-Using the share menu button, and selecting Commons, the image can be shared (uploaded) to Commons.
-A correct username and password must be provided the first time only.
-Login settings are stored locally.
+Note that only locally stored images on the SD card or memory picture (from the gallery) can be uploaded.

+4. A correct username and password must be provided the first time.
+Login settings are stored locally when pressing the Start button.

 A simple file name is suggested (username plus local filename), and a file description can be entered (default empty).
+Also, with the Menu-button, a default file prefix and category can be set for future uploads.

-Existing files on Commons with the same proposed filename are not overwritten.
+5. When the Start button is pressed, the login and upload process will start.
+Note that existing files on Commons with the same proposed filename are not overwritten.

-The app is closed directly after an upload.

-Requirement
+Requirements
 -----------
 Android 2.3.4 +
 api level 10 +